Kong/konnect-quickstart/plugins/custom-plugins/add-custom-header/README.md

 }
 ```

-3. Add the new plugin on the service, you can leave the options as default
+3. Add the new plugin on the service, you can leave the options as default or configure them

 ![Adding config for plugin](../../images/adding-custom-plugin-config.png)

-1. When testing now, you should see the new header `"X-Custom-Header": "Default-Value"` added.
+4. When testing now, you should see the new header `"X-Custom-Header": "Default-Value"` added.

 ```
 $ curl localhost:8000/api